This is the text of the graphic above. Also, this graphic is available for download.

 The building is sold three more times between the early 1970s and the mid 1980s with various changes made to the building.

-Temple Israel Foundation purchases the Temple Israel building.
+Temple Israel Foundation purchases the old Temple building.

-Front façade of Temple Israel building is restored to look of late 1800s.
+Front façade restored to look of late 1800s.

-An electrical fire causes extensive damage to the building rendering the apartments uninhabitable.
+An electrical fire causes extensive damage to the building rendering it uninhabitable.

 After nearly two years, the Temple Israel building is fully restored.